sunbearc22/ESP32FlashWriter/README.md

 - USB cable

 ## Remarks
 This GUI script is a work-in-progress.
 I have used it to write firmware to a ESP32D0WDQ6(revision1) chip in a ESP32 DEVKITV1 board.
-Appreciate if you can share with me the type of ESP32 chip or board that you were able to use ESP32FLASHWRITER to connect with and/or write firmware on.
+Appreciate if you can share with me the type of ESP32 chip or board that you were able to use ESP32FlashWriter to connect with, and/or write firmware on.
 Thank you.